 Canada is slowly becoming one of the top educational destinations among English-speaking countries.
-While the fees in Canadian Universities are still quite high, they are among the lowest in English speaking countries like the USA, UK or Australia.
+While the Cost of Study in Canadian Universities are still quite high, they are among the lowest in English speaking countries like the USA, UK or Australia.
 However, the quality of Canadian education is excellent, with students from Canadian Universities performing very well in the international job market.

 Universities in Canada set their own fees.
 The fees vary depending on the course, and international students are usually charged more than indigenous students.
 Undergraduate and Graduate fees are usually higher, while the fees for Post Graduate programs are lower.